 Set Up Virtual Coffee Breaks And Happy Hours

 Did you know that 45% of remote workers work more now than they did when they were in the office?
 With work-life balances becoming blurred by remote work, many employees aren’t sure when they should take a break.
 For managers, this blurred balance could mean burnt-out employees, leading to higher turnover and lower productivity.

 Schedule times for employees to step away from work and interact with each other through virtual coffee breaks and happy hours.
 These are easy to arrange through tools like LEAD.bot and can lead to better employee engagement.

 Virtual coffee breaks are perhaps more important than happy hours.
 When LEAD.bot connects employees for virtual coffee via Slack and Teams, it pairs workers based on various factors from common interests to skill sharing (which admins can set up for the Slack matching channel or matching team in MS Teams).
 Data shows that the one-on-one interaction is more intimate than anything remote workers get during a happy hour, it is something that most remote workers lack in their home offices.

 Match Employees Virtually

 In your office, employees from different teams might have regularly interacted during breaks or scheduled events.
 However, virtual employees often get stuck talking to the same team members for months at a time.

 To prevent employees feel b bored with their environment, solutions like LEAD.bot perform employee matching, connecting employees from different teams.
-Not only does LEAD.bot help employees connect over shared interests, but cross-team collaboration can help employees learn new skills and lead to innovative ideas. – It is also a proven way to combat issues that modern job design brought, such as business silos.
+Not only does LEAD.bot helps employees connect over shared interests, but cross-team collaboration can help employees learn new skills and lead to innovative ideas. – It is also a proven way to combat issues that modern job design brought, such as business silos.